 Sixth Branchial Arch

 The superior and middle thyroid veins both drain into the internal jugular vein.
 The inferior thyroid vein drains directly into the subclavian vein.
-Meanwhile, lymph drainage goes to the deep cervical, paratracheal, pre-tracheal, and the pre-laryngeal nodes.
-Interestingly, the recurrent laryngeal node is the most common site of metastasis from esophageal squamous cell carcinoma.
+Meanwhile, lymph drainage goes to the deep cervical, paratracheal, pre-tracheal, and pre-laryngeal nodes.
+Interestingly, the recurrent laryngeal node is the most common site of metastasis of esophageal squamous cell carcinoma.

 The inferior laryngeal nerve is better known as the recurrent laryngeal nerve, and it supplies all motor and sensory innervation below the vocal folds.
 It is known as the recurrent laryngeal nerve due to its unique course underneath the arch of the aorta on the left and underneath the subclavian artery on the right.
 After coursing underneath each vessel on the corresponding side, the nerve courses superiorly with the inferior thyroid artery.
 It eventually passes deep to the inferior constrictor muscles and enters the larynx posterior to the cricothyroid articulation.
 Later in this article, there is a discussion of several landmarks to help identify this nerve in surgery.